Interview: Rob Dobson from WPMaintenance.Love

 Is there a hosting company that you don’t work with, i.e., if a client has a site with them you won’t work with that client?
 Is there maybe a hosting company you recommend on a regular basis?

 I generally won’t refuse to work with a client because of a hosting company.
 But I will advise any client that uses shared hosting to make the switch to something a little more robust.
 If they are spending £29+ a month on a WordPress support plan, then they should be willing to pay at least £15 a month for a decent host.
-I like FlyWheel and WP Engine, though a little more expensive than some of the others.
+I like FlyWheel, though a little more expensive than some of the others.
 SiteGround is very cost-effective.
 All three provide staging functionality which is very useful.
 But I must say I am also a big fan of DreamHost VPS.
 They are excellent and start at $15 a month.

 How did you learn WordPress and become a maintenance expert?